efriese/ikanban/README.md

   - Image URLs from the web
   - Local image files (automatically compressed)
 - **Local Storage** - All data persists locally in your browser (no server needed)
-- **Optional PWA** - Install as app with offline caching when using a web server

 ### 📊 Columns & Organization
 - **Flexible Columns** - Add unlimited columns to each board